dimagi/commcare-hq/docker/README.md

   $ .travis/simulate.sh javascript
   runs the javascript build matrix

-  $ .travis/simulate.sh python-catchall --test-override app_manager.SuiteTest
+  $ .travis/simulate.sh python-catchall --override-test app_manager.SuiteTest
   runs only the app_manager.SuiteTest using the python-catchall matrix setup

-  $ .travis/simulate.sh python-catchall --command-override bash
+  $ .travis/simulate.sh python-catchall --override-command bash
   drops you into a bash shell in the python-catchall matrix setup from where you can run any other commands